LukePappa/Ourism/text.md

-Your purpose is to be one with existence.
+One's purpose is to be.